Skip to content

 Step 2: Find the books

-Friends, family members and colleagues are a great people to go when gathering books for your book swap.
+Friends, family members and colleagues are great people to go to when gathering books for your book swap.
 You might want to reach out to local bookshops or charity shops to see if they have any spare books that they could donate.
+It doesn’t just have to be fiction books, you could include non-fiction books, comics, or football annuals.
 As more people find out about and use the book swap, the number of books will naturally grow.

 Step 3: Get the word out

-Let people know about the book swap via friends, family members and colleagues and use social media to spread the word further.
-Make sure you connect with local community groups to broaden the audience.
-Who knows – you might inspire more people to do something similar!
+Let people know about the book swap via friends, family members and colleagues.
+You can also use social media to get the word out there.
+Make sure you connect with local community groups who can help you reach even more local families.
+Who knows – you might inspire others to create their own book swaps!

 Back to top